tyrelh/personal-site/src/components/articles/sff-pc-part-1.md

 ![Night picture of PC with lights shining on desk.
 Lights look brighter in picture than they really do.](./sff-pc-part-1-1.jpg)

+## Tl;dr
+This is my first small form factor gaming PC.
+It uses a AMD Ryzen 7 5800X processor and EVGA RTX 3080 graphics card, all inside a small Metalfish S5 case purchased from Aliexpress.

+This is partially a temporary setup so that I could get it running soon enough to play Cyberpunk 2077 when it releases.
+In the near-future I would like to add full custom water-cooling for the GPU and CPU.

 I am calling this part 1 of my build.
 I wanted to get most of the major parts and get it running in time to play Cyberpunk 2077.
 Part 2 will be full custom water cooling for both the GPU and CPU.

 ![Wide picture showing my desk.
 Can see how large the 43" TV looks beside the small PC.](./sff-pc-part-1-2.jpg)